hashkanna/CarND-PID-Control-Project/README.md

 ### Choosing Hyperparameters

-* The Hyperparameters were hand tuned by performing several experiments
+* The Hyperparameters were hand tuned by performing several experiments.
+Details in below table.
-* Here are a few

 <table>
 <tr><th>PID Values</th><th>Observations</th></tr>
 <tr><td>pid.Init(0.0, 0.0, 0.0);</td><td>travels in a straight line and moves out of the track</td></tr>